 I am most assuredly missing something here.
-There's no reason to be shamed over talking of financial repayment.
 "Thou art speaking foolishness.
-Not that I expected thee to speak aught else, but –"
+Not that I expected thee to speak aught else, but—"

 "You must know I can give you no money!"
 Antonio's nearing hysterical and I would be amused if I merely knew why.
 "There's but one way I can pay you, but one reason for which you would have taken me in, and though it shames me, I must agree to it!
 You can do whatever you like, but tell no one I am here.
 I'll be your whore, as you call me, just do not bring them back!"
 He grabs the door frame, shaking.

-Realization – and revulsion – hit me so hard I feel dizzy.
+Realization—and revulsion—hit me so hard I feel dizzy.
 He expects me to demand retribution, sexual retribution, for my hospitality, such as it is.
 Part of me is laughing maniacally at the notion that I would want that, but white-hot anger is invading all my other thoughts.
-This is worse than taunting me for being a Jew or a moneylender, because this time it's not just my religion or my profession he's insulting, it's my honor.
+This is worse than taunting me for being a Jew or a moneylender, because this time 'tis not just my religion or my profession he's insulting, 'tis my honor.
 Only the lowest of the low would demand that an injured guest pay for a night in bed by lying with his host.
 Who does he think I am, some strumpet from off the street?

 "I have no plans to call them back, fool," I snap, covering my shock with the familiar train of insults.
 "And the idea that I would want thee to whore for me is ridiculous beyond belief.
 And it would still be ridiculous even if I did not hate thee!"
 I whirl around and storm up the stairs, not bothering to wait for a reaction.

 Why did I think it?
 What God would listen to me?
 Not that of the Christians, for certain.
 Not my own God, or at least, He who was my God, before I converted.
 I sit down on one of my money-chests, resting my head in my hands.
-First my daughter gone, then my religion denied me, and now this strange twist.
-Why was it that I could never predict what life had in store for me?
+First my daughter gone, then my faith denied me, and now this strange twist.
+Why is it that I can never predict what life has in store for me?